basecamp/kamal/README.md

 ```

 This allows you to run multiple applications on the same server sharing the same Traefik instance and port.
+See https://doc.traefik.io/traefik/routing/routers/#rule for a full list of available routing rules.

 The labels can even be applied on a per-role basis: